By: Cory Yager, Vehicular Homicide GA Attorney for Misdemeanor or Felony Vehicle Homicide Cases

-Georgia DUI laws allow conviction of driving under the influence multiple ways, including simply having an unlawful blood alcohol level at the time of driving event that led to the person’s death, which does not necessitate errant or bad driving.
+First degree vehicular homicide in GA by DUI can be proven either by a DUI per se or DUI less safe.
+Georgia DUI laws allow conviction of driving under the influence multiple ways, including simply having an unlawful blood alcohol level at the time of driving event that led to the person’s death, which does not necessitate that negligent, errant or bad driving was involved.

-convictions even where the accused driver may not have been at fault, and have anchored the conviction on merely being over the legal limit.
-So, if an underage driver is convicted of a DUI by being over the legal limit for drivers under age 21, and the “number” was below the presumed impairment level under GA-DUI laws – OCGA 40-60-392(b) — he or she still can be convicted and sentenced under the felony homicide law in Georgia.
+convictions even where the accused driver may not have been at fault and have anchored the conviction on merely being over the legal limit.
+So, if an underage driver is convicted of a DUI by being over the legal limit for drivers under age 21, and the “number” was below the presumed impairment level under GA-DUI laws – OCGA 40-6-392(b) — he or she still can be convicted and sentenced under the felony homicide law in Georgia.

-Where a single death occurred WITHOUT any direct impact between the vehicle of the deceased driver and the accused homicide by vehicle motorist, conviction for reckless driving and a hit and run can be sustained, and a jury verdict upheld an appeal.
-Eyewitness testimony and documentary proof of the identity of the person renting a car can support convictions of motor vehicle crimes, including reckless driving and leaving the scene of an accident, where the egregiously bad and dangerous driving of the accused driver were proven beyond a reasonable doubt.
+Where a single death occurred WITHOUT any direct impact between the vehicle of the deceased driver and the accused homicide by vehicle GA motorist, conviction for reckless driving and a hit and run can be sustained, and a jury verdict upheld an appeal.
+Eyewitness testimony and documentary proof of the identity of the person owing or renting a car can support convictions of motor vehicle crimes, including reckless driving and leaving the scene of an accident, where the egregiously bad and dangerous driving of the accused driver were proven beyond a reasonable doubt.

-While the convicted driver did not directly impact the other vehicle, recklessly cutting in front of the other vehicle and causing that car to veer off the road and strike trees is sufficient proof.
+While the convicted driver did not directly impact the other vehicle, recklessly cutting in front of the other vehicle and causing that car to veer off the road and strike trees is enough proof.
 The driver’s action of going to the rental car company to switch to another vehicle with a different tag was part of the proof of his knowledge for having caused the accident.
 Bell v.
 State, 293 Ga.
 683 (2013).